-NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
-N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Completions survey component.
+NOTE: N is the number of institutions in the comparison group that have a value for each indicator

+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2023, Completions survey component.

 Figure 6.
-Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduate students: Academic years 2018-19 to 2021-22
+Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduate students: Academic years 2020-21 to 2023-24